Back to all tutorials

 3. Type new name sloshing_tank_baffles

-4. Model will be saved in the same workspace (parent folder) by the default
+4. The model will be saved in the same workspace (parent folder) by the default

 5. Press OK